brianhouse/art_and_code/README.md

 <!-- confirm everyone is signed up for a presentation -->
 - Address setup issues
 - [Intro to coding with coordinates](units/1_coordinates/code.md)
+- Going forward, use the [Python for Processing Cheat Sheet](resources/processing_cheat_sheet.md) for reference
 - Begin [Sketch #1](units/1_coordinates/assignment.md)
 - **For next class**:
     - Read about [coordinates](units/1_coordinates/context.md) and post a response